 I was born in Rome, Italy.
 In 2001 I received the “Laurea” degree (M.Sc.) in Computer Science Engineering (“Ingegneria Informatica”) from the University of Rome “La Sapienza”, and in 2008 the Ph.D. degree in Systems Engineering from the same institution.
 From November 2007 to October 2008 I was a Postdoc at the Institute of Robotics and Mechatronics of the German Space Agency (DLR) in Munich, Germany, headed by Prof. Dr. Gerhard Hirzinger.
 From October 2008 until November 2012 I joined the Max Planck Institute for Biological Cybernetics in Tübingen, Germany, as a Senior Research Scientist in the department of Prof. Heinrich H. Bülthoff.
 Over the years, I have created and led the “Human-Robot Interaction” group in the Bülthoff department.
 In December 2012 I joined the Lagadic team of Inria/IRISA, Rennes, France, as a CNRS Permanent Researcher (CR1).
 In October 2016 I was promoted to CNRS Research Director (DR2).
 Since January 2018 I am the scientific leader of the Rainbow Team at Inria/IRISA.
 My scientific interests include motion control for mobile robots and mobile manipulators, visual control of robots, active sensing, bilateral teleoperation, shared control, multi-robot estimation and control, aerial robotics.
 In general I like to tackle robotics problems by exploiting tools from systems theory, automatic control, estimation, planning.
 In 2008 I received an award for the best Italian PhD Thesis in Automatic Control, in 2009 the Best Video Award at ICRA’09, in 2015 the Best Associate Editor Award at ICRA 2015, and 2019 the IEEE RA-L 2018 Best Paper Award.
 I served in the Program Committee for RSS 2010, RSS 2011, RSS 2013, RSS 2016, RSS 2017, RSS 2018, and as Associate Editor for IROS 2011, IROS 2017.
 ICRA 2012–2019.
 In 2011 I was Guest Editor for The International Journal of Robotics Research, co-organizing the special issue “Autonomous Physical Human-Robot Interaction” which was published in November 2012.
 From September 2012 to October 2016 and from March 2018 to December 2018 I have served as Associate Editor for the journal IEEE Transactions on Robotics.
 Starting from January 2019, I am Editor for the journal IEEE Transactions on Robotics.
 In 2014, 2015 and 2019 I have served as Area Chair for the RSS Conference.
 In 2016 I have served as Workshop and Tutorial Chair for the IROS 2016 conference.

-Alcherio Martinoli has a Diploma in Electrical Engineering from the Swiss Federal Institute of Technology in Zurich (ETHZ), and a Ph.D. in Computer Science from the Swiss Federal Institute of Technology in Lausanne (EPFL).
-He is the head of the Swarm-Intelligent Systems Group (SWIS, see http://swis.epfl.ch) and before joining EPFL he carried out research activities at the Institute of Biomedical Engineering of the ETHZ (one year), at the Institute of Industrial Automation of the Spanish Research Council in Madrid, Spain (one year), and at the California Institute of Technology, Pasadena, U.S.A.
-(4 years), where he is maintaining a part-time Visiting Associate position in Mechanical Engineering.
-His research interests focus on techniques to design, control, model, and optimize distributed, real-time, embedded systems, including swarms of robots, sensor and actuator networks, intelligent vehicles, and micro- and nano-systems.
-He is currently associate editor for the new journal on Swarm Intelligence published by Springer Verlag and reviewer for fifteen major international journals and fifteen international conferences in his area of expertise.
-He has been general co-chair for IEEE SIS 2005, program co-chair for ANTS 2006, steering committee member for ROBOCOMM 2007, and associate editor for IEEE ICRA 2007 and 2008.
-He received from the EPFL General Student Association the 2006 Best Teacher Award for Computer and Communication Sciences and the Best Paper Award at DARS 2006.
+Alcherio Martinoli has a M.Sc. in Electrical Engineering from the Swiss Federal Institute of Technology in Zurich (ETHZ), and a Ph.D. in Computer Science from the Swiss Federal Institute of Technology in Lausanne (EPFL).
+He is currently an Associate Professor at EPFL, leading the Distributed Intelligent Systems and Algorithms Laboratory.
+Before joining EPFL he carried out research activities at the Institute of Biomedical Engineering of the ETHZ, at the Institute of Industrial Automation of the Spanish Research Council in Madrid, Spain, and at the California Institute of Technology, Pasadena, U.S.A.
+His research interests focus on methods to design, control, model, and optimize distributed cyber-physical systems, including multi-robot systems, sensor and actuator networks, and intelligent vehicles.

 Dr. Marco Pavone is an Assistant Professor of Aeronautics and Astronautics at Stanford University, where he also holds courtesy appointments in the Department of Electrical Engineering, in the Institute for Computational and Mathematical Engineering, and in the Information Systems Laboratory.
 He is a Research Affiliate at the NASA Jet Propulsion Laboratory (JPL), California Institute of Technology.
 Before joining Stanford, he was a Research Technologist within the Robotics Section at JPL.
 He received a Ph.D. degree in Aeronautics and Astronautics from the Massachusetts Institute of Technology in 2010.
 Dr. Pavone’s areas of expertise lie in the fields of controls and robotics.
 Dr. Pavone is a recipient of an NSF CAREER Award, a NASA Early Career Faculty Award, a Hellman Faculty Scholar Award, and was named NASA NIAC Fellow in 2011.
 At JPL, Dr. Pavone worked on the end-to-end optimization of the mission architecture for the Mars sample return mission.
 He has designed control algorithms for formation flying that have been successfully tested on board the International Space Station.
 Dr. Pavone is the Director of the Autonomous Systems Laboratory (ASL).
 The goal of ASL is the development of methodologies for the analysis, design, and control of autonomous systems, with a particular emphasis on large-scale robotic networks and autonomous aerospace vehicles.
 The lab combines expertise from control theory, robotics, optimization, and operations research to develop the theoretical foundations for networked autonomous systems operating in uncertain, rapidly-changing, and potentially adversarial environments.
 Theoretical insights are then used to devise practical, computationally-efficient, and provably-correct algorithms for field deployment.
 Applications include robotic transportation networks, sensor networks, agile control of spacecraft during proximity operations, and mobility platforms for extreme planetary environments.
 Collaborations with NASA centers are a key component of the research portfolio.